apita1423/cosmoschronicles_pp5/README.md

 ### Code Used

-- I relied on CI's Moments Walkthrough for the bases of the project with the additon of news(Chronicles) and events.
+- I relied on CI's Moments Walkthrough for the bases of the project with the additon of Chronicles(News) and Events.

 ### Content

-- Content in bios and posts were done by me.
-ChatGPT was used for the content in the about us, events, and news pages.
+- Content in bios, posts, and comments were done by me.
+ChatGPT was used for the content in the About Us, Events, and News pages.

 ### Media

-Images have been sourced from Pexel, NASA Photojournal Images, and Canva.
+Images have been sourced from Pexel, NASA Photojournal Images, Canva, and images from the News section came from the Sky and Telescope site.

 Images sourced from NASA Photojournal library.